noahcoolboy/toucan-track/README.md

 * Trackers go too far / not far enough?
   * Make sure you have configured `Checkerboard Box Size` and `Aruco Size` correctly during the calibration process.
 Remember the values should be in centimeters, and not inches.
   * Configure `scale_multiplier` in the settings.
+* What does `UserWarning: Specified provider 'CUDAExecutionProvider' is not in available provider names.Available` mean?
+  * It means your CPU is being used for AI inference (and not your GPU).
+This has an impact on performance.
+    Run `pip install onnxruntime-gpu`, install [CUDA Toolkit](https://developer.nvidia.com/cuda-11-6-0-download-archive?target_os=Windows&target_arch=x86_64), and follow the instructions for installing [cuDNN](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#install-windows).
 * Other problems?
 Contact me on discord (noah#8315) or on reddit (u/Noahcoolbot) and I will gladly help.